Introduction

 Through upskilling, your team can develop the technical skills they need to stay ahead.
 But just as importantly, it instils in them an open, ready-to-learn mindset, so they can take on whatever new challenge comes their way.

-• Interaction with the classroom facilitator via Google Classroom
+• Interaction with the classroom facilitator via face-to-face or Google Meets

 • Testing with facilitator feedback